Star Eyes: d’Hollywood au bebop

 Star Eyes: from Hollywood to bebop

-Written in 1942 by composer Gene de Paul and lyricist Don Raye, Star Eyes made its first appearance in the film I Dood It, Vincente Minnelli’s third feature, released in 1943.
-Recorded in Hollywood between November 10 and 24, 1942, the song was performed in the film by Jimmy Dorsey’s orchestra, featuring vocalists Helen O’Connell and Bob Eberly.
+Composed in 1942 by Gene de Paul and Don Raye, Star Eyes first appeared in Vincente Minnelli’s 1943 film I Dood It.
+Recorded in Hollywood between November 10 and 24, 1942, it was performed by the orchestra of Jimmy Dorsey with vocals by Helen O’Connell and Bob Eberly.
+Initially conceived as an elegant ballad, it reflects the polished MGM aesthetic, built around a clear, memorable melodic line carried by lush orchestration.

 Art Pepper, the grace of swing